Close Menu

 So many trends have come and gone in that time, but Texas Hold ’em is undoubtedly a huge amount of fun for both experienced card players and beginners alike.
 At this point, it is hard to bet against it remaining the top poker game in the world for another six decades.

-Question for students (and subscribers): Have you ever played Texas Hold ’em?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: Have you ever played Texas Hold ’em?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!